 “Ladies Day” in Dubai

 “Ladies Day” is a big thing in Dubai.
-On certain days and nights of the week, exclusive beach clubs and bars offer free admission to women.
+On certain days and nights of the week, exclusive bars and beach clubs in Abu Dhabi and Dubai offer free admission to women.
 Sometimes, free drinks and food platters are also included as part of this deal.

-A life of fast cars, super yachts, and an income where we can comfortably drop the £2,500 a night fee for staying at the Burj al Arab without flinching may be a dream for many of us, but it is a dream that is unlikely to become a reality unless we get lucky and win big on the Euro-millions.
+A life of fast cars, super yachts, and an income where we can comfortably drop the £2,500 a night fee for staying at the Burj al Arab without flinching may be a dream for many of us.
+However, it is a dream that is unlikely to become a reality unless we get lucky and win big on the Euro-millions.

 For a sampling of the high life without the high life prices, consider the options for spending time at these glamorous places without paying a price that means you have to sell a kidney.
 You may not have the £2500 to stay at the Burj al Arab for example, but you could consider pitching together with friends and renting a rooftop cabana at the hotel for the day.